ArticExploit/guestbook/README.md

 ### Bonus :D
 This was thought of as a guestbook, but would work just as well as a comment section for a blog for example.

+## To Do
+A rewrite is needed since this guestbook doesn't allow for replies to replies, nor it does anything for spam protection.
+- ~~Add captcha system~~
+- ~~Add possibility of char limit~~
+- Add time and date to the posted message
+- Add new possible fields (email, website)
+- Add possibility to use a word blocklist
+- Add possibility to create aliases for words